 - Verizon Communications buys Verizon Wireless for $130bn in 2013.

 - Anheuser-Busch InBev acquires SABMiller for $117bn in 2015.

 - AOL acquires Time Warner for $112bn in 2000.

-Following a whole wave of UK M&A deals – including Sainsbury’s acquiring Argos and Tesco buying the wholesaler Booker – Shore Capital’s Black says the moves represent a new era for big business.
-He adds: “With the market now so competitive, there appears to be this sense that it is easier to simply engineer something than build up a new business yourself.”
+He concludes: “With the market now so competitive, there appears to be this sense that it is easier to simply engineer something than build up a new business yourself.”